elijamesku/ZeroTouch/contributing.md

 ### Coding Style
 PowerShell 5.1+ or 7.x compatible

+### To know
-Use PascalCase for function names and camelCase for variables
+- Use PascalCase for function names and camelCase for variables

-Modularize logic in reusable .ps1 files (don’t bloat install.ps1)
+- Modularize logic in reusable .ps1 files (don’t bloat install.ps1)

-Avoid hard-coded paths — always use $env: or relative paths
+- Avoid hard-coded paths — always use $env: or relative paths

-Leave comments in complex logic blocks
+- Leave comments in complex logic blocks

-Use try/catch religiously — this is automation for real systems
+- Use try/catch religiously — this is automation for real systems

 ## Commit Guidelines
 Good commit messages help maintain sanity.
-Follow this format:
+Suggested format:

-feat(logging): add JSON log writer for app installs fix(uninstall): handle missing uninstall string gracefully docs(readme): add screenshot for feedback form
+- feat(logging): add JSON log writer for app installs
+- fix(uninstall): handle missing uninstall string gracefully d- ocs(readme): add screenshot for feedback form

 ## Testing Your Changes
 Always test your script(s) on a fresh VM or snapshot